NextAudio/NextAudio/src/NextAudio.Matroska/README.md

 See [Documentation](https://nextaudio.github.io/)

 # Installation
-You can add this libray via nuget package manager.
+You can add this lib via nuget package manager.

 dotnet cli example: